exakat/exakat/docs/Extensions.rst

 Wordpress rulesets
 --------------------------------------------------

-This extension includes 3 rulesets.
+This extension includes one ruleset : Wordpress.

-* Wordpress
-* Machinal
-* pasodfuaf

 Wordpress reports
 --------------------------------------------------